stuartschafer/Year-Game/README.md

-# Percentage
+# YEAR GAME
-A simple team based game for discussion about coding
+A simple team-based game for when the first store opened for a business.